How to Build the Ultimate Gaming Room

 Now, you need to pick the key part to any gaming room, the TV.
 Bigger doesn’t always mean better when it comes to TV, and you want the best one for your situation.

 If your room revolves around gaming on a PC or being close to the screen, you probably won’t want a massive screen, but maybe one that does 4K or UHD.
 On the other hand, if it doubles as a home theater, a huge screen could be perfect.
 Just be aware that some massive screens, like an 80 inch TV, don’t look very good with 720p or 1080p resolutions.
 That means if you play a normal DVD on it, it likely won’t look very good at such a large scale.
-If you are considering a projector instead of a TV, consider that you will need to buy replacement bulbs in the future, and if your room has any natural lighting, the picture won’t be very clear.
+If you are considering a projector instead of a smart TV, consider that you will need to buy replacement bulbs in the future, and if your room has any natural lighting, the picture won’t be very clear.

 You’ll also need to consider your sound situation.
 A home theatre is deserving of theater sound, meaning surround sound.
 If sound isn’t as important, you might just consider a nice soundbar, or if you play a lot of online gaming requiring voice chat, a really nice headset might fit your needs.